Skip to main content

 Fountain of Youth Archaeological Park, St. Augustine

-Besides taking a drink of the legendary spring water, you can pay a visit to an ancient Indian village and explore the park’s 15-acre waterfront grounds.
+Besides taking a drink of the legendary spring water, you can pay a visit to a historical Timucuan village that stood in the area prior to European colonization and explore the park’s 15-acre waterfront grounds.
 Leashed pets are allowed inside and outside the buildings.

 There’s lots for you and your furry family member to do in Vero Beach, including an ocean cruise at Treasure Coast Cruises and the Vero Beach Dog Park.